dalek-cryptography/ed25519-dalek/README.md

 | 2.x      | 1.60   |
 | 1.x      | 1.41   |

-MSRV changes will be accompanied by a minor version bump.
+From 2.x and on, MSRV changes will be accompanied by a minor version bump.

 ## Public API SemVer Exemptions

-Breaking changes to SemVer exempted components affecting the public API will be accompanied by some version bump.
+Breaking changes to SemVer-exempted components affecting the public API will be accompanied by some version bump.

 Below are the specific policies: